h2non/oml/README.md

 ### Includes

+Load and include content from a file in the document
 ```ruby
 include: path/to/file.oli
 ```

 ### Requires

-Load and append source in the current document.
+Load and include source in the current document.
-The only significant difference with `include` is that `require` required file is loaded in a isolated sandbox context
+The only significant difference between `require` and `include` is that the file is loaded in an isolated sandbox context (it cannot share variables, mixins between documents)

 ```ruby
 require: path/to/file.oli
 ```